Someday, maybe

 auto-regenerated (prototype, see

-- helptext.ts, helptext.js, helptext.py and helptext.go (planned but
+- helptext.ts, helptext.js, helptext.py and helptext.go (planned but not implemented)

 - Deno task setup (exploring)